MrSecret-Official/MrSecret-Official/README.md

+# MrSecret

 - Hi, I’m @MrSecret-Official :D
-- I am a scripter learning LUAU and JavaScript, soon I will learn C#
+- I am a scripter learning LUAU
-- I am currently collaborating with Vixx77 to develop new scripts!
 - You can contact me by discord --> @mrsecret_official

 <!---